airbnb/gem-aws-creds/README.md

 ### Storage

-Put your AWS credentials in `~/awscreds`, one line per credentials, with the following colon-separated fields:
+Put your AWS credentials in `~/.awscreds`, one line per credentials, with the following colon-separated fields:

-- A name for your credentials (the magic name "default" will be picked by tools unless specified otherwise)
+- A name for your credentials (the magic name "default" will be picked unless specified otherwise)
 - The Access Key ID (20 characters, alphanumeric)
 - The Secret Access Key (40 characters)